 TASA/TASB began hosting the Exhibit of School Architecture in 1987.
-In 1991, the competition’s award became known as “The Caudill,” after Texas architect William Wayne Caudill (1914–1983).
+In 1991, the exhibit’s award became known as “The Caudill,” after Texas architect William Wayne Caudill (1914–1983).

 In 1941, William Caudill, a young architect on the faculty of Texas A&M wrote a book about school design called Space for Teaching.
 Although he had not designed a school himself at the time, his progressive concepts explained in that early book were so dynamic that they continue to influence school design more than 50 years later.
 In 1985, Caudill became the first and only Texas architect to receive the American Institute of Architects’ highest individual honor, the Gold Medal, in recognition of his influence as an architect, educator, and author.
 Under Caudill’s visionary leadership, the achievements of the company he founded—Caudill, Rowlett, and Scott—can be seen in the education facilities of some 26 states and eight countries.